Mario-1150/A-Fundamental-Analysis-Web-Scraping-Project-on-Energy/README.md

 ## Relative Valuation
 The project extracts and displays the Price-to-Sales (P/S) and Price-to-Earnings (P/E) ratios for each company.
 These metrics are important for evaluating the market valuation of companies and comparing them with industry peers.
-For more information on Free Cash Flow, Price to Earnings and Price to Sales see the links below https://en.wikipedia.org/wiki/Free_cash_flow https://en.wikipedia.org/wiki/Price%E2%80%93earnings_ratio https://en.wikipedia.org/wiki/Price%E2%80%93sales_ratio
+For more information on Free Cash Flow, Price to Earnings, and Price to Sales see the links below https://en.wikipedia.org/wiki/Free_cash_flow https://en.wikipedia.org/wiki/Price%E2%80%93earnings_ratio https://en.wikipedia.org/wiki/Price%E2%80%93sales_ratio